Driving Whilst Intoxicated (DWI) Penalties in Australia

 There are a range of different drink driving offences in the different states and territories of Australia.
 This article sets out the offences that exist in each jurisdiction and the penalties that apply for them.

-In Queensland there are four alcohol limits that affect the penalty determination.
-These include:
+In Queensland there are four alcohol limits that affect the penalty determination for drink driving offences.
+These are:

 - The no alcohol limit (blood alcohol concentration of 0.00);

 - The general alcohol limit (blood alcohol concentration of 0.05 to 0.09);